Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget

+As shown in Table~\ref{table:viewSelectionLambda}, when $\lambda$ is too small, the view diversity constraint becomes weak, which may lead to suboptimal view sets (see Fig.~\ref{fig:viewSel} (a) and (b)).
+In contrast, excessively large $\lambda$ values ($0.5, 1$) overemphasize view diversity, diminishing the contributions of $S_{sc}$ and $S_{ad}$ and resulting in inferior performance.
+Therefore, compared with other settings, $\lambda=0.1$, which provides a balanced sensitivity, is more suitable for the proposed scoring function.

+\textbf{Ablation study on the threshold $\tau$.} We experiment with the downstream model performance threshold $\tau$ for view addition.
+As shown in Table \ref{table:thresholdForViewAddition}, $\tau=20$ is more suitable for our AVS framework.
+When $\tau$ is too large, the counting model is under training, which may result in bad final performance; When $\tau$ is too small, the counting model may overfit at each step of adding views, leading to poor final performance. $\tau=20$ achieves a balance between the current and final counting model performance.

+\textbf{Ablation study on the terms of $S_g$.} In addition to the term ablation study for $S_{density}$ of AVS framework in the manuscript, we conduct additional ablation experiments on the 3 terms in $S_{g}$ of the IVS framework in Table \ref{table:viewSelTermIVS}: using $S_{sc}$, $S_{sc}*S_{ad}$, $S_{sc}*S_{vd}$, or using all 3 terms (namely $S_{g}$).
+The results are similar to the experiments on $S_{density}$ and demonstrate that each term in $S_{g}$ contributes to the final performance by leveraging the scene and view geometries.

-\textbf{Pseudo labels.} The ablation studies on the pseudo labels for AVS\_$S_{density}$ are shown in Table \ref{table:pseudoLabels}.
-We compare the method without using the pseudo labels in the model training (None), using pseudo labels only at the view selection stage (ViewSel), using pseudo labels only at the final model training stage when views selection is finished (ModelTrain), or using pseudo labels at both stages (Ours).
-The results show that pseudo labels can indeed improve the performance when added at any stage, and adding pseudo labels at both stages can obtain the best performance. \textit{See more ablation studies in the supplemental}.
+\textbf{Ablation study on pseudo labels.} The ablation studies on the pseudo labels for AVS\_$S_{density}$ are shown in Table \ref{table:pseudoLabels}.
+We compare the method without using the pseudo labels in the model training (None), using pseudo labels only at the view selection stage (ViewSel), using pseudo labels only at the final model training stage when view selection is finished (ModelTrain), or using pseudo labels at both stages (Ours).
+The results show that pseudo labels can indeed improve the performance when added at any stage, and adding pseudo labels at both stages can obtain the best performance.